A small charity with a huge impact

 Every week we divert over 8 tonnes of food from landfill and provide food to more than 8,000 people – through our two Addi Road Food Pantries, Mobile Food Pantry, and Food Relief Hub.

 Hundreds of committed volunteers and generous donors make this possible.

 Donations are the lifeblood of our food relief efforts.
 We are not government funded.

 All donations over $2 are tax-deductible.

-Addi Road’s powerful documentary Die.
+Addi Road’s powerful 2022 film Die.
 Or Die Trying: Escaping the Taliban is the gripping and emotional experience of 15 young women from Kabul as the Taliban invade their city and seize power.

 Study NSW: International student support award

 Addi Road programs & initiatives